awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationnfs.md

 # AWS::DataSync::LocationNFS<a name="aws-resource-datasync-locationnfs"></a>

-The `AWS::DataSync::LocationNFS` resource specifies a file system on a Network File System \(NFS\) server that can be read from or written to\.
+The `AWS::DataSync::LocationNFS` resource specifies a Network File System \(NFS\) file server that AWS DataSync can use as a transfer source or destination\.

 ## Syntax<a name="aws-resource-datasync-locationnfs-syntax"></a>